MEET DEMOCRATIC WHIP KATHERINE CLARK

 Katherine has always viewed politics as a means for positive change.
 She believes that our success is intertwined, and when we uplift others – especially those most often left out and left behind, all of us are stronger.

-Every day, she uses her voice and position as Assistant Speaker to deliver on the issues families are talking about around their kitchen tables.
+Every day, she uses her voice and position as Democratic Whip to deliver on the issues families are talking about around their kitchen tables.

 Path to Leadership